Representations of the symmetric group are decomposable in polynomial time

 \Section{blockdiag} Decomposing multiple copies of the same representation.

-The above results guarantee that one can compute a $\tilde Q$ that simultaneously diagonalises $\rho(X_1),\ldots,\rho(X_n)$.
+The above results guarantee that one can compute a $\tilde Q$ that simultaneously diagonalises the symmetric matrices $\rho(X_1),\ldots,\rho(X_n)$.
 Moreover, we have block-diagonalised $\rho$, but unfortunately multiple copies of the same irreducible representation are not necessarily decoupled.
 That is, $\tilde Q$ is only guaranteed to reduce a representation to a {\it canonical representation}:

-\Lemma{cano} Suppose $\tilde Q$ simultaneously diagonalises the YJM generators $\tilde Q^\top \rho(X_k) \tilde Q = \Lambda_k$, where we assume the $\Lambda_k$ are sorted by the corresponding partitions.
+\Lemma{cano} Suppose $\tilde Q$ simultaneously diagonalises the YJM generators $\tilde Q^\top \rho(X_j) \tilde Q = \Lambda_j$, where we assume the $\Lambda_j$ are sorted by the corresponding partitions.
 Then it reduces $\rho(g)$ to a canonical representation:

-where there exists matrices $\bar Q_j \in \Orth(a_j d_j)$ for irreducible representation $\rho_j$ of dimension $d_j$ such that
+where there exists matrices $\bar Q_k \in \Orth(a_k d_k)$ for irreducible representation $\rho_k$ of dimension $d_k$ such that

-Moreover, if $\bar Q_j$ is divided into $a_j$ blocks of size $d_j \times d_j$ then each block is diagonal.
+Moreover, if $\bar Q_k$ is divided into $a_k$ blocks of size $d_k \times d_k$ then each block is diagonal.

 \Proof